Kong/docs.konghq.com/app/konnect/org-management/audit-logging/reference.md

 beta: true
 ---

-## Log overview
 {{site.konnect_short_name}} captures three types of events:

-* Authentication: triggered when a user attempts to log into the Konnect web application or use the Konnect API via a personal access token.
+* **Authentication**: Triggered when a user attempts to log into the {{site.konnect_short_name}} web application or use the {{site.konnect_short_name}} API via a personal access token.
 Also triggered when a system account access token is used.
-* Authorization: triggered when a permission check is made for a user or system account against a resource.
+* **Authorization**: Triggered when a permission check is made for a user or system account against a resource.
-* Access logs: triggered when a request is made to the Konnect API.
+* **Access logs**: Triggered when a request is made to the {{site.konnect_short_name}} API.

 ## Log format

 {{site.konnect_short_name}} delivers log events in [ArcSight CEF Format](https://docs.centrify.com/Content/IntegrationContent/SIEM/arcsight-cef/arcsight-cef-format.htm).
-Webhook calls include a batch of events; each event is formatted in CEF and separated by a newline.
+Webhook calls include a batch of events, where each event is formatted in CEF and separated by a newline.
 The `Content-Type` is `application/text`.

 To minimize payload size, the message body is compressed.
 The `Content-Encoding` is `application/gzip`.

 All log entries include the following attributes: